epakyomnom/alx-pre_course/0x01-git/README.md

 yeah!!
-I changed some text for this read me
+I changed some text for this read me.